 What Are Veneers?

 Veneers are thin pieces of custom-made, highly durable, tooth-shaped porcelain or resin composite materials that adhere to the front surface of your teeth.
 They improve your teeth’s appearance by changing their shade, shape, and size so that you achieve the smile you have always wanted.

 What Are Lumineers®?Lumineers are ultrathin and highly translucent porcelain veneers.
 They offer a pain-free approach to whitening and reshaping your teeth.
 Because of their thinness, Lumineers don’t require as much reduction of the natural teeth as do traditional veneers, and their high durability makes them incredibly resilient, so they last more than 20 years.
 Lumineers are priced similarly to traditional veneers, giving patients a real reason to smile.

 The entire porcelain veneer process takes place over the course of three visits.

 - Your initial visit at Sandwich Dental Associates will include a consultation.
-Dr. Robinson will meet with you to discuss what you do and don’t like about your teeth, and how you would like them to look.
+We will meet with you to discuss what you do and don’t like about your teeth, and how you would like them to look.
 The visit may include taking x-rays and making impressions of your teeth.

-- During your second visit, Dr. Robinson will prepare your teeth for the veneers by removing some enamel and buffing the surface.
+- During your second visit, your Sandwich dentist will prepare your teeth for the veneers by removing some enamel and buffing the surface.
 A model or mold of your teeth will be made and sent to a laboratory that will construct your veneers.
 You’ll be fit with temporary veneers while you wait for your permanent ones to be made.